Machine learning of electronic structure and atomistic properties from the external potential: Discussion and Conclusions

 Although the external potential formally describes the Coulomb attraction between electrons and nuclei, when expressed on a basis of atom-centered orbitals, its representation $\vext$ is localized.
 This local structure leads to several similarities with atom-centered descriptors and provides a route to widely used atomistic descriptors from a shared underlying operator.
 Each matrix element $\vext^{\alpha\beta}(A_{ij})$ encodes one-neighbor correlations around the pair of atoms $(i,j)$, corresponding to a three-body interaction, much like body-ordered expansions used in traditional descriptors such as SOAP, ACE, and $N$-atom-centered density correlations.
 Likewise, the symmetry-adapted decomposition of $\vext$ into irreducible representations of $O(3)$ parallels the symmetrization procedures used for atom-centered density expansions.
 At the same time, we show that with a specific choice of basis, $\vext$ relates to the Coulomb matrix, indicating that descriptors often viewed as global can, in fact, be decomposed into local contributions depending on the representation used to express them.

-Complementing this local nature of matrix elements is the simultaneous ability of $\vext$ to describe global structure.
-Its matrix form provides a particularly favorable and straightforward way to implement equivariant message passing through simple repeated matrix multiplications, bypassing the need for symmetrization at every message-passing step.
+The matrix form of $\vext$ provides a particularly favorable and straightforward way to implement equivariant message passing through simple repeated matrix multiplications, bypassing the need for symmetrization at every message-passing step.
 Eq.~\eqref{eq:matrix-product} mimics the operations underlying message-passing graph neural networks, with messages passed between edges (matrix blocks) rather than atoms, but at a much reduced cost.
 In the product form, every atom interacts with all others.
 However, a notion of local neighborhoods can be enforced by zeroing matrix elements for atom pairs separated beyond a cutoff, providing a closer connection to equivariant GNNs that operate on local neighborhoods.
 This local-global duality of $\vext$ not only simplifies the construction and operations underlying popular descriptors and GNNs, but also allows it to overcome the limitations of strictly local descriptions and finite basis set discretizations that affect atom-centered descriptors, and describe nonlocal behavior.